Check this page for tax, duty and compliance updates throughout the year.

 - 7/1: All three countries have formally approved the United States-Mexico-Canada Agreement (USMCA).
 A key provision includes an increase in the value before duties and taxes are assessed (de minimis levels) for products entering Canada from the U.S. The impact for imports from the US to Canada is a change in the value below which goods can be shipped before duties and taxes are assessed (i.e. the de minimus value) to 150 CAD for duty and to 40 CAD (both from 20 CAD) for tax for non-postal shipments.
 An update to de minimus values was not made for imports for the US to Mexico for Cross-Border Retail.

 - 7/1: VAT rate increased to 19% (from 16%) in Mexico.
-Note that there is no change for goods under $50 FOB where the VAT is not applicable.
+Note that there is no change for goods under $50 FOB where the VAT and duty is not applicable.

 - 7/1: VAT rate increased to 15% (from 5%) in Saudi Arabia.